CIS565-Fall-2020/Project4-CUDA-Denoiser/README.md

     Without denoising, each iteration takes about ~37 ms. But when denoising is turned on, each iteration takes ~100 ms.
     So each iteration of filtering can take up to 12 ms.

-    This additional run time by denoiser can become more trivial in cases where raw path tracing takes longer time.
+    This additional run time by denoiser can become more trivial in cases where raw path tracing takes longer time (eg. higher resolution).

   * Tested with 'scenes/cornell_ceiling_light.txt', filter size 80